hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 The linear image classifier you just built following the tutorial above works surprisingly well for the [MNIST digit dataset][mnist-dataset] (around 92% accurate).
-But if you attempted to extend the tutorial to more general images, you'd have realised that it performs rather poorly.
+But if you attempted to extend the tutorial to the more general [CIFAR10 dataset][cifar10-dataset], you'd have realised that it performs rather poorly (around TODO% accurate).
 This is because what the linear classifier is attempting to do is to draw a bunch of lines ($n-1$ dimensional hyperplanes, really) in a plane ($n$ dimensional space, really) of images, hoping to carve it out into categories.
 And if you think about it, you'll see that this approach can only succeed if the image data we're working with is conveniently linearly separable in our chosen space of images.
 (Somewhat true for the MNIST dataset, and not at all true in general.)

-{{< figure src="/images/projects/placeholder.svg" title="TODO: Cartoon representation of the image space as a 2D plane, with the classifier being a bunch of lines." >}}
+{{< figure src="/images/writing/artistic-style-transfer/image-classification-interpretation.png" title="TODO: Cartoon representation of the image space as a 2D plane, with the classifier being a bunch of lines." >}}

 Even so, the reason we spent so much time on the linear image classifier is that it was a way to introduce the *parameterised score